DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 This is one area where the commercial systems win out.
 You can walk into store and pick up a commercial Command Station in a box with comprehensive manuals and know that it is all there and that will work first time.

-With the |EX-CS|, while we now have sellers that supply a complete system, most people purchase parts from different suppliers online.
+With the |EX-CS|, while we now have sellers that can supply a complete system, most people purchase parts from different suppliers online.
 This can therefore take some time to arrive, and there have been issues occasionally with poorly manufactured boards.
 So in general it is not as plug-and-play.

 Setup complexity / Usability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^